dvopsway/datasploit/docs/setupGuide.md

 This page holds the setup guide you will need before kicking off the datasploit in your system.
 Please note that all the documentation is as per *nix machines, and the tool has not been thoroughly tested on Windows platform.
 If you would like to volunteer for the same, give us a shout at helpme@datasploit.info.
 Following are the quick steps to get you going:

+If you want to work with web GUI, follow the steps till 7.
+Otherwise, follow till 5th and you should be good to go.

 ### Step 1 - Download DataSploit to your system.

 You can either use the git command line tools using the following command: